 2.2 USING ZEOSORB

-- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances, such as ammonia, dissolved organic matter and many other cations
+- > ZEOSORB® has been introduced to the process purification of drinking water and wastewater due to its large specific surface area and the selective adsorption of substances.
+For instance, as ammonia dissolved organic matter and many other cations.

-- > All drinking water standards for microorganism pathogens, and turbidity can be most easily met using a natural, relatively low-cost material, such as ZEOSORB® rather than “sand” which is chiefly quartz grains
+- > All drinking water standards for microorganism pathogens and turbidity removal can easily meet by using a natural, relatively low-cost material, such as ZEOSORB rather than “Sand” which is mainly quartz grains.

 - > Removal of suspended particles and Turbidity.

 The test of ZEOSORB vs Multimedia Media filtration were conducted for fine particle (turbidity) removal from river water.
 Pressure vessels (18″ diameter) were operated with a service flow of 36.7 m/h of bed area for six consecutive days and turbidity (NTU) was measured in the feed and filtered water.
 The filtered water average NTU was approximately 1/3 of the multimedia filtrate, indicating superior fine particle removal by ZEOSORB.

 Better Filtrate Clarity: Typical Sand/Anthracite filter beds have a 12 to 15-micron nominal filter rating.
 However, ZEOSORB typically would have a nominal filer rating of less than 3 microns.
 This property greatly reduces the effluent turbidity, generally measured in National Turbidity Units (NTUs).